nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

+<div style="page-break-after: always;"></div>

 ### 3.5 Managing your food consumption

 Sometimes you snack, maybe go for supper breaks now and then.
 After all, you need to power the processor we all have - our brain!
 Click provides you with the ability to track your food consumption to
 match your dieting needs to consume the recommended amount of calories
 you need every day!

 #### 3.5.1 Adding a food item: `food add`